Derek Turner: Representative career

 Turner was selected for the Great Britain squad to play in Australia's 1959 Kangaroo Tour of Great Britain, Turner played in first of the three matches.
 Australia won the first Test 22–14 at Station Road, Swinton.
-Turner was rested for the second and third of the three matches, Great Britain won the second 11–10 at Headingley Rugby Stadium, Leeds.
+Turner was rested for the second and third of the three matches, Great Britain won the second 11–10 at Headingley, Leeds.
 Great Britain won the third 18–12 at Central Park, Wigan to take the Ashes series 2–1.

 Just prior to the 1960 World Cup, Turner played in all three of Great Britain's matches against France, alternating between venues in France and Great Britain.
 Great Britain won one, drew one and lost one of the fixtures: France won 20–18 at Stade Municipal, Toulouse.
 On 65 minutes a colossal brawl erupted when Georges Fages kicked Turner on the chin following Turner's tackle on Fages.
 When the dust settled Turner was ordered off, but five minutes elapsed before he was finally escorted from the field by Bill Fallowfield, secretary of the Rugby Football League.
 The British players waited for Fages to go, but in vain.
 There was 17–17 draw at Knowsley Road, St Helens; Great Britain won 21–10 at Stade André Moga, Bordeaux.